valhuber/ApiLogicServer/api_logic_server_cli/docs/Database-Connectivity.md

 &nbsp;

-### Using VSCode sqltools
+### MySQL Native user

-If you are using VSCode, you may wish to use tools to query your database.
-A useful resource is [this video](https://www.youtube.com/watch?v=wzdCpJY6Y4c&ab_channel=BoostMyTool), which illustrates using *SQLTools*, a VSCode extension.
+If you are using VSCode, you may wish to [use tools](#vscode-database-tools) to manage and query your database.
+A useful resource is [this video](https://www.youtube.com/watch?v=wzdCpJY6Y4c&ab_channel=BoostMyTool){:target="_blank" rel="noopener"}, which illustrates using *SQLTools*, a VSCode extension.
 Connecting to Docker databases has proven difficult for many, but this video shows that the solution is to create a *native* user:
 ```
 Create new MySQL user with old authentication method:
 CREATE USER 'sqluser'@'%' IDENTIFIED WITH mysql_native_password BY 'password';